elizabethhillman/taskManager/Specification.md

 \## Summary

 The user can receive notification at a specified time before tasks should be started or completed.
-An option for "Add notification __ minutes/hours before start/complete time" will be available.
-The reminder can be sent through an email or SMS

 \## Actor